itchyny/lightline.vim/README.md

 The filename is a manner and the filetype is another.
 Then, export a function which is useful to be shown in the statusline.
 Lastly, for advanced users, set important information in buffer variables.
-So that the users can obtain the condition of the plugin freely.
+So that the users can obtain the condition of the plugin easily.